Tim-TF/Timoty-Favre---en/README.md

 ## 🔄 Ongoing Learning
 - Continuously improving cybersecurity skills through labs and CTF challenges on **TryHackMe**
 - Regularly exploring new tools, techniques, and best practices
-- Goal: to become fully operational in a pentesting or cybersecurity role
+- Goal: to find a position and become fully operational as a SOC Analyst, Penetration Tester, IT Security Specialist, or in any other role within the cybersecurity field

 ---